paulwexler/opinions/on_coding/README.md

 When the program crashes, a stack trace is output.
-Since my programs are constructed out of cohesive components with low coupling, it is easy to discover the root cause of the crash.
+Since my programs are constructed out of cohesive components with loose coupling, it is easy to discover the root cause of the crash.
 The trace lists the error, file, method, and line number which crashed.
 When I look there,